 Tap water, the easy and cheaper solution, is actually a safer option than spring water or mineral water, even when bottles are BPA-free.

 You can add a water purifier device to the tap or install one under the sink.

-Celebrate Earth Day by picking up one.
+Water bottle or household filter: Celebrate Earth Day by picking one up.

 Here’s a water filter guide from the Environmental Working Group.